oeggy03/tp/docs/DeveloperGuide.md

 #### Use Case: UC09 - Deleting an Internship

-**Preconditions:** User has the SOCareers App open and has added at least one company that has at least one internship.
+**Preconditions:** User has the SOCareers open and has added at least one company that has at least one internship.
 **Guarantees:** The specified internship is deleted from the specified company's list of internships.

 **MSS:**
 1. User requests to delete an internship.
-2. SOCareers deletes the specified internship from the specified company's list of internships and displays confirmation in the UI.
+2. SOCareers deletes the specified internship from the specified company's list of internships and confirms to the user that the operation was completed successfully.

     Use case ends.